r4phf43l/Snort-IDS-IPS-Dashboard/README.md

 # Snort-IDS-IPS-Dashboard
 A Snort IDS/IPS dashboard build on Elastisearch, using data parsed from Graylog.
 Based on template 11191.

-After creating the Input, it is necessary to create the pipelines in the following order:
+After creating the Input and add the 0.
+Extractors.json, it is necessary to create the pipelines in the following order:

 ## Stage 1